intel-mpx/intel-mpx.github.io/pages/microbenchmarks.md

 Final example is `bndldx b, m`.
 The instruction loads bounds into `b` from a memory location derived from address `m` (from a bounds table).
-This complex instruction is composed of 8 &mu;ops occupying 6 ports and has a low throughput of around 0.4 instructions/cycle.
+This complex instruction is composed of 8 &mu;ops occupying 6 ports and has a low throughput of around 0.4 instructions/cycle ([Storing bounds in memory](/design#boundstore) explains why it is so complicated).
 We estimate the latency of `bndldx` as taking 4 to 6 cycles, with a bottleneck of loading from memory (ports P2 and P3).
+Moreover, since it uses most of the available ports, it may hinder scalability when hyperthreading is used.

 In general, most operations have latencies of one cycle, e.g., the most frequently used `bndcl` and `bndcu`.
 The serious bottleneck is storing/loading the bounds with `bndstx` and `bndldx` since they undergo a complex algorithm of accessing bounds tables.